Ninja are known for producing some of the best kitchen appliances on the market and true coffee lovers appreciate the quality of a Ninja coffee bar.

 Mold in a Ninja coffee maker - or any coffee maker for that matter - generally means you’re not cleaning it regularly enough (or well enough).
 Deep cleaning at least once a month (or every other month for less frequent coffee drinkers) is recommended.

-Whether you use an official descaler solution or a DIY vinegar solution for going through the Ninja coffee maker clean cycle is up to you.
+You can use an official descaling solution or a DIY vinegar solution to clean your Ninja coffee maker as both will work well.